Fernthedev/beatsaber-quest-porting-guide/README.md

     {
       // it's not a valid cast, likely due to it not actually being the type we asked to cast }

-    // All right, we're done with it.
-Now time to clear it
-    // Not sure if sc2ad approves of this, not even sure if it works someClassChildPtr.~SafePtr();
   } else {
     // it has not been assigned
   }